-Across Ontario, 896 babies were born to women addicted to drugs in 2013-14 according to the Ministry of Health.
+Across Ontario, 896 babies were born to women addicted to drugs in 2013-14, according to the Ministry of Health.
 Compare this to 2010-11, when the number was only 654.
-During pregnancy, the addicted mothers used methadone, other opiates including heroin, oxycontin and percocets, as well as cocaine and marijuana.
+During pregnancy, the addicted mothers used methadone, other opiates including heroin, oxycontin and percocet, as well as cocaine and marijuana.
 But instances in the province’s north appear disproportionately higher, as shown in the following chart.

 Infants with neonatal abstinence syndrome born to women who received prescriptions for opioids in the 100 days preceding delivery stayed in hospital longer (median 19 days) and had more outpatient physician encounters during the year after birth (median 25 visits) compared with infants born to women who had not received prescriptions for opioids.

 “That’s a long hospital stay for a newborn,” says Turner.
 “The regular hospital stay for babies is 24-48 hours.”

 Societal strains extend beyond just hospital resources.
 Babies exposed to methadone often show cognitive and motor delay, according to Astrid Guttmann, chief science officer at Institute for Clinical Evaluative Sciences at Sunnybrook Health Sciences Centre in Toronto (with satellite offices across Ontario).

 “Many of them end up in foster care,” she says.
 “We know these children are going to need close follow-up.”